 This Strawberry shortcake from scratch is another recipe from Gramma’s Amish Recipe Collection.
 My Amish Grandmother is an excellent cook and loves to experiment with food.
-This Recipe for Amish strawberry shortcake is more of a light and refreshing cake, rather than a biscuit style shortcake.
-This shortcake recipe is made in a cast Iron skillet and can be topped with fresh strawberries and your choice of whipped topping, fresh milk or ice cream.
+This recipe for Amish strawberry shortcake is more of a light vanilla cake, rather than a biscuit style shortcake.
+This Amish shortcake recipe is made in a cast Iron skillet and can be topped with fresh strawberries and your choice of whipped topping, fresh milk or ice cream.
 More Notes after the recipe.

 - 1 cup granulated sugar

 - 2 large eggs beaten